Household Distress Rose Every Quarter of 2025

 This is before tariffs appear in the data.
 The Liberation Day tariff package (April 2025) and the subsequent China escalation will show up in CPI readings through 2025 and into 2026.
 When they do, Cost Pressure will likely jump.
 The Yale Budget Lab estimates the average household tariff burden is now running at approximately 1.7% of disposable income — up from 0.7% in 2024.
 If that feeds through to the CPI indices that drive this component, we should expect a meaningful uptick in Q4 2025 and Q1 2026 readings.

-This is the main reason the ADI sits at 57 rather than 65.
+This is the main reason the ADI sits at 64.0 rather than higher.
 The labor market is, in the current configuration, acting as a stabilizer.
-Employed households with stable income can absorb cost pressure longer.
-Debt Stress only moves sharply when people lose jobs.

 This is also why the leading-indicator logic matters so much.
 Buffer Depletion tells us households are running thin.
 Financial Conditions tells us escape valves are closing.
 Cost Pressure is turning.
 But until the labor market breaks — until claims rise — the aggregate distress numbers look manageable.